-Timing and Quantity Adjustment Factor (T&Q_ADJ).
-This factor adjusts the no-program score downwards for an earlier installation of equipment and for the installation of greater equipment quantities than would have taken place in the program’s absence.
+Timing and Quantity Adjustment Factor (T&QADJ).
+This factor adjusts the No-Program score downwards for an earlier installation of equipment and for the installation of greater equipment quantities than would have taken place in the program’s absence.
 It is based on two questions targeting respondents who report they would likely have installed the same equipment without the program (a score greater than 6, on a scale from 0-10, on the NP question).
 This will only be asked of measures where the quantity is a relevant concept (e.g., lighting).

-The first question accounts for earlier installation of measures due to the program by asking respondents about their likelihood (0-10 scale) to have installed the measure within 6 or 12 months, had they not received it through the program (12 months for a single or big ticket item and 6 months for less expensive items).
+The first question to compute the Timing Score accounts for earlier installation of measures due to the program by asking respondents about their likelihood (0-10 scale) to have installed the measure within 6 or 12 months, had they not received it through the program (12 months for a single or big ticket item and 6 months for less expensive items).